hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/to-do.md

 - add AAA + Shorad to Shayrat, Bassel Al-Assad
 - add SAM to Aleppo, Jirah
 - add first routes of convoys
+- add atis for airports
+- check if used tacans are not double